- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 Dr Deborah Robinson, Assistant Professor, Faculty of Social Sciences, University of Nottingham

+Dr Deborah Robinson has worked as a teacher and deputy head in primary schools in London, Nottinghamshire and Nottingham City.
+She has also been a SENCO in three schools and was among the first generation of SENCOs trained by Nottinghamshire LEA in the 1990s.
 Deborah has had a career-long interest in developing more inclusive classroom practice for SEND, as a teacher, school leader and more latterly, as a teacher educator and researcher.
-Deborah was also a member of the research team who evaluated the pilot of the ‘Seven Aspects of Engagement’ profile and has been an expert advisor for the Standards and Testing Agency.
-She currently works as an assistant professor in teacher development at the University of Nottingham.
+She is probably best known for her publications in this area and was the lead author for the book ‘Inclusive Practice in the Primary School’.
+Deborah has worked at Nottingham Trent University and the University of Derby.
+At Derby, she won the vice-chancellor’s award for Outstanding Individual Impact in recognition of her contribution in research, teaching and external outreach.
+She was also a member of the research team who evaluated the pilot of the ‘Seven Aspects of Engagement’ profile and has been an expert advisor for the Standards and Testing Agency.

 Mandy Wilding, Education Development Officer, nasen

-Mandy taught for 33 years in four primary and infant schools in Northamptonshire and Coventry and has led whole-school assessment, maths and science.
+Mandy taught for 33 years in four very different primary and infant schools in Northamptonshire and Coventry and has led whole-school Assessment, Maths and Science.
 She was a primary SENCO for nine years and an assistant headteacher.
-Mandy is currently leading nasen’s government-funded Early Years Level 3 SENCO Award Project.
+Mandy is currently leading nasen’s government-funded Early Years Level 3 SENCO Award Project to train 507 Early Years SENCOs from PVI settings by March 2020 in 23 Local Authorities across the country.